Mandatory retirement: Rationale

 Typically, mandatory retirement is justified by the argument that certain occupations are either too dangerous (military personnel) or require high levels of physical and mental skill (air traffic controllers, airline pilots).
 Most rely on the notion that a worker's productivity declines significantly after age 70, and the mandatory retirement is the employer's way to avoid reduced productivity.
 However, since the age at which retirement is mandated is often somewhat arbitrary and not based upon an actual physical evaluation of an individual person, many view the practice as a form of age discrimination, or ageism.

 Economist Edward Lazear has argued that mandatory retirement can be an important tool for employers to construct wage contracts that prevent worker shirking.
 Employers can tilt the wage profile of a worker so that it is below marginal productivity early on and above marginal productivity toward the end of the employment relationship.
-In this way, the employer retains extra profits from the worker early on, which he returns in the later period if the worker has not shirked his duties or responsibilities in the first period (assuming a competitive market).
+In this way, the employer retains extra profits from the worker early on, which the employer returns in the later period if the worker has not shirked their duties or responsibilities in the first period (assuming a competitive market).

 Countries

 Australia

-In Australia, compulsory retirement is generally unlawful throughout the various State and Territory jurisdictions in Australia.
+Compulsory retirement is generally unlawful throughout the various State and Territory jurisdictions in Australia.
 Among exceptions to the general rule, permanent members of the Australian Defence Force must retire at the age of 60 and reservists at 65.

-Since the passage of a constitutional amendment in 1977, judges on federal courts are required to retire at the age of 70.
+As well, since the passage of a constitutional amendment in 1977, judges on federal courts are required to retire at the age of 70.

 Brazil

-The Constitution of Brazil says in Article 40, Paragraph 1, Item II, that all public servants in the Union, States, Cities and the Federal District shall mandatorily retire at the age of 70.
+The Constitution of Brazil says in Article 40, Paragraph 1, Item II, that all public servants in the Union, States, Cities and the Federal District shall mandatorily retire at the age of 75.
 This regulation encompasses servants from the executive, legislative and judicial branches.
 It also applies to the Supreme Federal Court Justices, as per Article 93, Item VI, of the Constitution, and the Court of Accounts of the Union Judges, as stated in Article 73, Paragraph 3 of the Constitution (disposition added after the 20th Amendment).